How do you design the perfect workplace for one of Australasia’s leading interior design firms?

-The studio was designed around places for purpose, focusing on flexibility, diversity of space, and wellbeing.
-They collaborated with their suppliers and workshopped everything with the team to ensure that the space catered for everyone’s work style and was clear about what helped people to be their best and to also put into play their knowledge of how to create a community and ensure multi-use and high efficiency at every step.
+The studio was designed around places for purpose, focusing on flexibility, diversity of space and wellbeing.
+They collaborated with their suppliers and workshopped everything with the team to ensure that the space catered for everyone’s work style and was clear about what helped people to be their best, and to also put into play their knowledge of how to create a community and ensure multi-use and high efficiency at every step.

 Siren’s approach was to have no single-use spaces.
 Finding ways to use the physical environment to inspire the best in people.
-Siren used strategies they call ‘ripples’ and ‘totems’ which serve to anchor people in the space and bring them together.
+Siren used strategies they call ‘ripples’ and ‘totems’ which serve to anchor people in the space and bring to them together.

 One of the first things you see when you enter Siren’s space is the ‘dining table’.
 Siren wanted the concept of entering a home.
 A place where you are welcome.
 That dining table also doubles as holding space when you arrive and a place for client or supplier collaborations to happen.

-The boardroom, break out space, and library are connected as Siren wanted to have workshops and innovations spaces to bring in clients and consultants and troubleshoot in one place to create an open and collaborative area.
+The boardroom, break out space and library are connected as Siren wanted to have workshops and innovations spaces to bring in clients and consultants and trouble shoot in one place to create an open and collaborative area.
 It all works like a giant jigsaw where you can move elements, shift them around and then clip them into place.

 This project represents the expression of Siren’s insights and learnings from years of designing from clients.
 It’s a true example of collaboration and it’s a place where the team love to be.